mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ```
 ./rpp status --detailed
 ```
-This should also list information about the DICOM files that are available.
+This should also list information about the DICOM files that are now available to test your processing pipeline.